WiFi can be problematic at times, working well in some locations and badly in other spots, making it a struggle to get a good stable signal.

 All homes will have good and bad wireless locations.
 Knowing these bad locations will give you a good starting point for what needs to be fixed.

-There are many apps available to check a signals strength showing the good and bad locations.
+There are many apps available to check a WiFi signals strength showing the good and bad locations.

 Many apps are available such as Network Analyzer on iOS and Android WiFi signal strength or WiFi analyzer.
-You can use these Apps to assist in finding trouble spots that need fixing.
+You can use an App to assist in finding trouble spots that need fixing.

 Finding the best spot for your router can be a big boost to wireless signal (Hint, it’s not the floor).